KRR-Oxford/DeepOnto/docs/intro.md

 Example usage of `om_subs.py` script for inter-ontology subsumption mapping construction:

-**Step 1**: Run the script with the specified output directory, the paths to the source and target ontologies, the path to the equivalence mappings between source and target ontologies (a `.tsv` file with columns "SrcEntity", "TgtEntity", and "Score"), the subsumption relation (`"<"` or `">"` for IS-A and the inverse of IS-A), the maximum number of subsumption mappings generated for each equivalence mappping, the decision of deleting the target side classes of the *used* equivalence mapppings, the maximum number of hops for hierarchy search.
+**Step 1**: Run the script with the specified output directory, the paths to the source and target ontologies, the path to the equivalence mappings between source and target ontologies (a `.tsv` file with columns "SrcEntity", "TgtEntity", and "Score"), the maximum number of subsumption mappings generated for each equivalence mappping, the decision of deleting the target side classes of the *used* equivalence mapppings, the maximum number of hops for hierarchy search.

 ```bash
 python om_subs.py \